chase-kretch/chase-kretch/README.md

 ## Hi there 👋
+- I am a BSc CompSci Graduate
+- I love C# and Python, .NET is my favourite platform!
+- I also know Java, JavaScript, React Native and a little bit of C

 <!--
 **chase-kretch/chase-kretch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.